Limitations of Deep Learning for Inverse Problems on Digital Hardware: Preliminaries from the Theory of Computation

+Another important property is the relation of computable functions and continuity.
+Often, one can find statements like "Every computable real number function $f : \R^n \to \R$ is continuous" (see \cite{Brattka2016CompAnalHistory}).
+Hence, in order to show non-computability of a function it suffices to prove that the function is discontinuous.
+This is certainly not wrong, but the details matter as the following examples shows. \begin{Example} Consider the function $f: [0,1] \to \{0,1\}$ given by

+In this situation, $f$ is not continuous but Banach-Mazur computable, since any computable input sequence is necessarily mapped to $1$.
+Even more, the simplest Turing machine, which ignores the input and always outputs simply $1$, is able to correctly describe the input-output relation of $f$.
+The apparent contradiction to the aforementioned continuity-statement resolves when taking the input domains into account.
+While $f$ is well-defined for any input in $[0,1]$, Banach-Mazur computability implicitly expects only computable inputs by definition.
+Thus, the key is that the discontinuity is computable or can be effectively approximated --- which in case of $f$ does not hold. \end{Example}

+\begin{Remark} In order to circumvent the intricacies related to computable numbers and functions, a restriction to rational inputs might appear as a reasonable approach.
+However, for most practical problems with continuous input quantities such a simplification is inadequate for at least two reasons: \begin{enumerate} \item Central values that commonly appear like $\pi$, $e$, etc., are not rational numbers. \item Even simple operations like the square root function $\sqrt{\cdot}$ do not map onto the rational numbers in general, e.g., $\sqrt{2} \notin \Q$. \end{enumerate} Thus, internal quantities of a problem are in most circumstances not rational, i.e., the computations for rational inputs nevertheless require computable real numbers. \end{Remark}

+\begin{Remark} Apart from the described practical shortcomings there also arise theoretical obstacles from the restriction to rational inputs.
+A prime example is given in \cite{Boche2020Fekete}: A computable sequence $(x_n)_{n\in\N}$ of computable real numbers, which additionally satisfy $x_n \in \Q$ for all $n\in\N$, is constructed.
+However, $(x_n)_{n\in\N}$ does not constitute a computable sequence of rational numbers according to \Cref{def:CompSeqRat}.
+Hence, identifying a sequence of rational numbers as computable according to \Cref{def:CompSeqRat} is a strictly stronger statement than identifying the same sequence of rational numbers as computable according to \Cref{def:SeqRealNum}. \end{Remark}

-In some cases the notion of a function may be too restrictive to model a problem.
-Consider, for example, an optimization problem, where the solution to a given input may not be unique and therefore the assignment of the input to the output is not unique.
+In certain applications the notion of a function may be too restrictive to model a problem.
+For example, consider an optimization problem, where the solution to a given input may not be unique.
+Therefore, the assignment of the input to the output is not unique.
 However, we can circumvent this obstacle and work with set-valued functions.
 Although a multi-valued function is in general not a function in its strictest sense, the notion is still typically formalized mathematically as a function.

 \begin{Definition}[Multi-valued function] A \textit{multi-valued function} $f$ from a set $A$ to a set $B$ is a function $f: A \to \mathcal{P}(B)$, where $\mathcal{P}(B)$ denotes the power set of $B$ (such that $f(a)$ is non-empty for every $a\in A$ or is implicitly assumed as a partial function).
-In the sequel, we will denote a multi-valued function from $A$ to $B$ by $A\rightrightarrows B$ . \end{Definition}
+We will denote a multi-valued function from $A$ to $B$ by $A\rightrightarrows B$ . \end{Definition}